-Keywords: Front Line Demonstration, Dry Direct Seeding, Transplanting, Cost of Cultivation, Gross return, Benefit Cost ratio.
+Keywords: Front Line Demonstration, Dry Direct Seeding, Transplanting, Cost of Cultivation, Gross return, Paddy

-1. Introduction

-One of the world's staple crops, rice (Oryza sativa L.), is grown widely throughout all continents, but primarily in Asia.
+Rice (Oryza sativa L.), is grown widely throughout all continents as one of the world's staple crops,, but primarily in Asia.
 The world's population is expected to double by 2050, which means that the targeted 70% increase in rations until 2050 will require an average annual increase in food production of 44 million metric tons, which should be maintained for the next 40 years (FAO, 2009).
 However, 35 % of rice-producing regions are currently experiencing yield stagnation (Ray et al., 2012), which could have a significant impact on global food security if rice production does not improve.
-Additionally, the possibility of alternative systems for developing and implementing better rice production using limited resources with minimal environmental impact is becoming necessary due to increased competition for land, energy, and water, as well as the growing negative environmental impact of current food production (Tilman et al. 2001).
-Rice, the most important cereal crop of India, plays a very important role in the country’s food security and is the vertebrae of the livelihood for millions of rural households.
-India produced 137.83 million tons of rice on 47.82 million hectares of land with a productivity of 2882 kg/ha in 2023-24 (Agricultural Statistics at a Glance, 2023), ranking second in production in the world only to China.
-Uttar Pradesh produced 16.14 million tons of rice on 5.90 million hectares of land with a productivity of 2737 kg/ha in 2023-24 (Agricultural Statistics at a Glance, 2023).
+Additionally, the possibility of alternative systems for developing and implementing better rice production using limited resources with minimal environmental impact is becoming necessary due to increased competition for land, energy, and water, as well as the growing negative environmental impact of current food production (Tilman et al., 2001).
+India produced 137.83 million tons of rice in 47.82 million hectares of land with a productivity of 2882 kg/ha in 2023-24 (Agricultural Statistics at a Glance, 2023), ranking second in production in the world only to China.
+Uttar Pradesh produced 16.14 million tons of rice in 5.90 million hectares of land with a productivity of 2737 kg/ha in 2023-24 (Agricultural Statistics at a Glance, 2023).
 Uttar Pradesh is a large producer of rice across the country in 2023-24.
-To provide for the continually growing population of the nation, the rice production has to come from higher yield because cultivated area under the rice is declining.
-Hence, the main problems are faced by the rice growers for the sustainability of rice ecosystems and the potential to increase production in line with population expansion while using less labor and water.
-Most of the rice is produced in the temperate regions in irrigated and rainfed lowland conditions.
+The main problems faced by the rice growers for the sustainability of rice ecosystems is to increase production in line with population expansion with lesser inputs..
 Irrigated rice systems account for 78 percent of all rice production.
 In India, direct seeded rice (DSR) can boost farmers' incomes by lowering expenses and raising yields.
-The other common technique for producing paddy, transplanting rice, may not always be as beneficial as DSR.

 Fig. 1: Rice productivity in India, Uttar Pradesh, and FLD during 2023-24.